 - Buy stuff in UK which we struggle to get overseas (see below)

-- Bring food for first night or two
+- Make-ahead meals for first night or two

 - Buy things as you travel (at local markets, supermarkets or Lidl)